 Sue Stelford, Vice President

 Sue is an Art History Professor with a great appreciation for history and architecture.
 She lives in Woodstock with her family and has been volunteering since she was a teenager.
 After serving McHenry County on the boards of the Northwest Area Arts Council, the McHenry County Human Relations Council, and the McHenry County Historic Preservation Commission, she founded the Friends of the Old Courthouse in late 2015 to restore McHenry County’s Old Courthouse and Sheriff’s House.
-Sue created FOTOC’s annual Gingerbread House Walk and Murder Mystery Dinner and is currently working on completing the community project, Breaking a World Record for Longest Cartoon Strip by a Team.
+Sue created FOTOC’s annual Gingerbread House Walk and Dancing with the Courthouse Stars and is currently STILL working on completing the community project, Breaking a World Record for Longest Cartoon Strip by a Team.
 Sue loves to travel, read, and go to the movies.
-Contact Sue at Sue.FOTOC@mail.com.

 Jose was born in Havana Cuba but has been a resident of McHenry County for many years.
 He has been a licensed real estate agent since 1983 and has a real estate Brokers license for Illinois and Wisconsin.
 One of his favorite things about selling is marketing older homes.
 He joined “Friends of the Old Courthouse” because of his love for older architecture and to give back to the community he works in.
 Jose is married to to his wife Linda and has two daughters.
 He enjoys entertaining, hiking, finding great new restaurants, and traveling with his wife and family.

 Tina is a former McHenry County Board Chairwoman, who has a